-- a. how your project will protect children in your community who are at risk of attack, harassment or violence stemming from racial or religious intolerance (20 points). - b. the extent that crime and/or anti-social behaviour towards children driven by racial or religious intolerance is an issue in your community (30 points).
+a. the extent that crime and/or anti-social behaviour driven by racial or religious intolerance is an issue in your community (30 points).

-You should provide evidence to support your claims that is specific to your community's location.
+You should provide evidence to support your claim that is specific to your project's location.
 If you are submitting an application for funding at multiple locations/campuses, you must provide relevant evidence for each location/campus such as:

 - crime statistics

 - letters of support from the local police

 - police reports

 - letters of support from the community or other organisations

-- media articles
+- recent media articles

-- photographs of recent criminal damage/vandalism
+- photographs of recent criminal damage/vandalism.

-- a broader crime prevention strategy.
+- b. how your project will protect people in your community who are at risk of attack, harassment or violence stemming from racial or religious intolerance.
+You should outline the security infrastructure issue you are trying to address in your specific location, and how the proposed project will reduce the risk of attack or harassment (20 points).

 6.2.
-Merit criterion 2
+Assessment criterion 2